 Like many other large spin-offs, Peraton has a handful of key large contracts that define its portfolio.
 This is a tender time for spin-off businesses to gain momentum beyond legacy business.
 Many of its large contracts are coming up for recompete, and the fate of the follow-on awards may determine how Peraton fares in the near-term.

 - NASA Space Communications and Network Services (SCNS) – The company has received $1.3 billion on this contract, which was originally awarded to legacy ITT corporation in 2010.
 This is the core of Peraton’s NASA portfolio.
 It recompeted as NASA SENSE, which was solicited earlier this year.
+UPDATE June 2019: Peraton picked up a critical re-compete with the SCNS –> SENSE win.
+The legacy SCNS contract was core to Peraton’s business.
+If they were to have lost this one, it would have been a devastating blow to their business as a whole.

 - U.S. Department of State, Bureau of Consular Affairs Services Support (CASS) – This is another crucial re-compete for Peraton, which has a likely final value of $134 million on the bridge contract.
 This contract provides development, installation, training, and hardware, software, and infrastructure support for all Consular locations worldwide.
 While the CASS bridge is currently slated to expire in February 2019, the follow-on Service Delivery, Outreach & Operations (SDO2) procurement is likely to be delayed (again).